Kaesang Pangarep: Private Jet

-In August 2024, Kaesang faced significant public scrutiny on social media for using private jet while going to United States, which being discovered by chance on social media, after someone had a simple inquiry regarding cabin window from Erina Gudono's post on social media.
+In August 2024, Kaesang faced significant public scrutiny on social media for using a private jet while travelling to the United States.
+The incident was discovered by chance on social media, after an inquiry online regarding the cabin windows from Erina Gudono's post on social media.
 Kaesang private jet usage were coincided with a period of widespread Indonesian local election law protests against the House of Representatives attempt to amend the regional law election in August 2024.
 BBC reported that the amend is an effort to find a way around existing Constitutional Court of Indonesia court decision (Note: Constitutional Court of Indonesia decision about rejection of petition No. 70/PUU-XXII/2024) to uphold the current minimum age limit of 30-year-old for candidates, which pivotal for Kaesang candidacy in 2024 Central Java gubernatorial election.

 This public scrutiny made Erina in the public spotlight for her social media posts that are said to show off a luxurious lifestyle, with netizens called her behavior like Marie Antoinette.
 Prior to her US trip, Erina announced that she had received a scholarship to study social policy at the University of Pennsylvania.
 The private jet is known to be Gulfstream G650ER type with tail number N588SE, FAA registration shows that airplane belongs to Garena, a holding company that in the past few years already have relationship with Kaesang and his brother, Gibran Rakabuming Raka in various development projects in Surakarta.

 Kaesang then was reported to the Corruption Eradication Commission (KPK) by Indonesian Anti-Corruption Society (MAKI).
 On 17 September 2024, Kaesang visited KPK, and told the media that he and his wife was hitching their friend on the jet.

 Kaesang's August 2024 is not the only trip, another video from the past were circulated where Kaesang and Erina went directly to a car after getting off from same N588SE private jet while bringing numerous shopping bags without going through proper airports customs procedure.